DataDog/storedog/README.md

 **How to use**:
 1. First, set up the DBM service as described in the [DBM README](./services/dbm/README.md)
-1. Start the app via `docker-compose up`
+1. Start the app via `docker compose up`
 1. Set the `dbm` feature flag to true
 1. Visit http://localhost and reload the home page a few times
 1. The ticker will appear after 5 seconds and will subsequently update every 5 seconds with a new product and amount ordered